Coisotropic Hofer-Zehnder capacities and non-squeezing for relative embeddings: An upper bound for

 \end{defn}

-\begin{rem}Note that any leaf $F$ in $\mathcal{F}$ has the form $z + V_0$, for $z \in \R^{n,k}$. \end{rem} In order to study the critical points of $\Phi$, we will extend the definition of $\Phi$ to the Hilbert space of $H^{1/2}$ paths.
+In order to study the critical points of $\Phi_H$, we will extend the definition of $\Phi_H$ to the Hilbert space of $H^{1/2}$ paths.
 The Hilbert space is constructed so the paths have boundary in $\R^{n,k}$, even though $H^{1/2}$ does not embed in $C^0$, and thus a pointwise constraint cannot be imposed.
 The key observation we use is that $\R^{n,k}$ is the fixed point locus of an involution on $\R^{2n}$, which then induces an isometry on $H^{1/2}(S^1, \R^{2n})$.
 Our path space is then an eigenspace of this isometry, though we also describe it explicitly.

 We first show the following. \begin{lem} Any element $\gamma \in C^{\infty}_{n,k}\left([0,1]\right)$ is given by

 where

 Equivalently,